Kings and Kernels in Semicomplete Compositions: Introduction

 A {\em $k$-king} in a digraph $D$ is a vertex which can reach every other vertex by a directed path of length at most $k$.
 A $k$-king $u$ is {\em strict} if there exists a vertex $v$ such that $d_D(u,v)=k$.
-A 2-king is called a {\em king}, and a {\em non-king} is a vertex which is not a 3-king.
+A 2-king is a {\em king}, and a {\em non-king} is a vertex which is not a 3-king.
 The study of kings in digraphs began with Landau \cite{Landau} and the term king was introduced by Maurer \cite{Maurer}.
-The concept of $k$-king was first introduced in \cite{Bang-Jensen-Huang2} for the purpose of studying quasi-transitive digraphs.
-After spending some years dormant, this subject has received a lot of attention lately.
-Many of the nice existing results for kings in quasi-transitive digraphs admit natural generalizations to $k$-quasi-transitive digraphs \cite{Bang-Jensen-Gutin, GSHC}.
-Since digraph compositions generalize quasi-transitive digraphs, it is natural to study $k$-kings in this class of digraphs.
+The concept of $k$-king was first introduced in \cite{Bang-Jensen-Huang2} when the authors studied quasi-transitive digraphs, and it has attracted much attention from researchers \cite{Bang-Jensen-Gutin}.

-Let $D=(V(D), A(D))$ be a digraph.
-A set $K\subseteq V(D)$ is called a {\em kernel} of $D$ if it is an independent set such that every vertex in $V(D)\setminus K$ dominates some vertex in $K$.
-The concept of a kernel was introduced by von Neumann and Morgenstern while studying cooperative games \cite{Neumann-Morgenstern}.
-After that, kernels have been studied in many areas, such as list coloring, game theory and perfect graphs \cite{Boros-Gurvich}, mathematical logic \cite{Bezem-Grabmayer-Walicki} and complexity theory \cite{Walicki-Dyrkolbotn}.
+Let $D$ be a digraph.
+A set $K\subseteq V(D)$ is a {\em kernel} of $D$ if it is an independent set such that every vertex in $V(D)\setminus K$ dominates some vertex in $K$. von Neumann and Morgenstern introduced the concept of kernel when they studied cooperative games \cite{Neumann-Morgenstern}, and after that, researchers from other areas, such as list coloring, game theory and perfect graphs \cite{Boros-Gurvich}, mathematical logic \cite{Bezem-Grabmayer-Walicki} and complexity theory \cite{Walicki-Dyrkolbotn}, studied this topic.
 There are many generalizations of this concept.
-A set $Q\subseteq V(D)$ is called a {\em quasi-kernel} of $D$ if it is independent, and for every vertex $x\in V(D)\setminus K$, there exists $y\in K$ such that $d(x, y)\leq 2$.
-A subset $K$ is {\em $k$-independent} if for every pair of vertices $x,y \in K$, we have $d(x, y), d(y, x)\geq k$; it is called {\em $\ell$-absorbent} if for every $x\in V(D)\setminus K$ there exists $y\in K$ such that $d(x, y)\leq \ell$.
+A set $K\subseteq V(D)$ is a {\em quasi-kernel} of $D$ if it is independent, and for every vertex $x\in V(D)\setminus K$, there exists $y\in K$ such that $d_D(x, y)\leq 2$.
+A subset $K$ is {\em $k$-independent} if for every pair of vertices $x,y \in K$, we have $d_D(x, y), d_D(y, x)\geq k$; it is {\em $\ell$-absorbent} if for every $x\in V(D)\setminus K$ there exists $y\in K$ such that $d_D(x, y)\leq \ell$.
 A {\em $k$-kernel} of $D$ is a $k$-independent and $(k-1)$-absorbent subset of $V(D)$.
 Clearly, a 2-kernel is exactly a kernel.
 The problem {\sc $k$-Kernel} is determining whether a given digraph has a $k$-kernel.